bkimminich/it-security-lecture/slides/02-03-injection.md

 1. Log in as any existing user using SQL Injection (:star::star:)
 2. Order the special :christmas_tree: offer that was only avaiable in 2014 (:star::star:)
 3. Spy out all user account credentials from the database (:star::star::star::star:)

+---

+# Exercise 3.3 _(optional)_

+#### NoSQL Injection

+Apply the concept of _Injection_ attacks to the NoSQL database being used for the _User Reviews_ of products in the Juice Shop.

+1. Let the server (literally) sleep for some time (:star::star::star::star:)
+2. Update multiple product reviews at the same time (:star::star::star::star:)